Questions? Call or text anytime πŸ“ž 818-446-9627

 • Walking Away: If a conversation becomes too intrusive or upsetting, it's perfectly acceptable to excuse yourselves.

-• Recruiting an Ally: Ask a trusted friend or family member who knows your situation to help steer conversations away from sensitive topics if they arise in group settings.
+• Recruiting an Ally: Ask a trusted friend or family member who knows your situation to help steer conversations away from sensitive topics in group settings.

 Practicing these responses can make you feel more in control.
-The goal is to protect your emotional well-being while maintaining infertility etiquette couple-style, navigating social interactions with minimal added stress.
+The goal is to protect your emotional well-being while managing social interactions with minimal added stress.

 Setting Healthy Boundaries as a Couple